Puckoon: Adaptations

 An abridged audiobook version, read by the author, was released on LP and cassette.
+A different, approximately 2-hour long reading, was broadcast on BBC Radio (date not established).

 A film adaptation, written and directed by Terence Ryan, was released in 2002.
 It stars Sean Hughes as the renamed "Dan Madigan" and Richard Attenborough (in his final film role) as the narrator (after Spike Milligan's poor health prevented him from taking the part), along with British, Irish and American character actors including Elliott Gould, Griff Rhys Jones, Milo O'Shea, David Kelly, Marc Sinden, Daragh O'Malley, Nickolas Grace and Freddie Jones.
 Jane Milligan (Spike's daughter) appeared in the small role of Mrs. Madigan.
 The film was cast by Jo Gilbert and shot in Belfast, Northern Ireland.

 Puckoon was adapted for the stage in 2009, and toured Ireland and the United Kingdom.

 An adaptation by Ian Billings, narrated by Barry Cryer and starring Ed Byrne as Dan Milligan and Pauline McLynn was broadcast on BBC Radio 4 in December 2019.